hashthat/experimental_4.2/README.md

 # experimental_4.2
 # npm i -g live-server
+# live-server will run the project locally from this file.

 in this project, I'm starting with a webserver which works locally through the chrome dev tools.